-- 7.4 Under section 335 of the LGA, the role of the general manager includes conducting the dayto-day management of the council in accordance with the strategic plans, programs, strategies and policies of the council, implementing without undue delay, lawful decisions of the council and ensuring that the mayor and other councillors are given timely information and advice and the administrative and professional support necessary to effectively discharge their official functions. - 7.5 Members of staff of council must: - a) give their attention to the business of the council while on duty
+7.4 Under section 335 of the LGA, the role of the general manager includes conducting the day-to-day management of the council in accordance with the strategic plans, programs, strategies and policies of the council, implementing without undue delay, lawful decisions of the council and ensuring that the mayor and other councillors are given timely information and advice and the administrative and professional support necessary to effectively discharge their official functions.
+Councillors should not approach council staff regarding these day-to-day matters, other than in accordance with the procedures governing the interaction of councillors and council staff.